The Skin Explained

 The epidermis is the thin outer layer of skin and is made up of five layers.
 The bottom layer, the basal layer, has cells shaped like columns that divide and push already-formed cells into higher layers.
 As the cells move up, they flatten and eventually die and get sloughed off the skin’s surface.
 Epidermal skin cells are known as keratinocytes because they synthesize and contain the waterproof protein keratin.
 Protein bridges called desmosomes connect the keratinocytes, which are in a constant state of upward motion from the deeper to the superficial layers.
 The stratum corneum is the most superficial layer of the epidermis.
 At this level, the cells are called corneocytes; between the corneocytes are lipids (fats).
 The stratum corneum is the skin’s natural physical and water-retaining barrier.
 It takes approximately 28 days for a new epidermal cell to move up through the layers of the epidermis and become a corneocyte.
 This is called the epidermal transit time and it becomes prolonged with age.
 The epidermis also contains specialized cells.
 For example, melanocytes in the basal layer produce pigment (melanin), and Langerhan’s cells are considered the first line of defence of the immune system in the skin.

 The dermis is composed of fibroblasts, which produce collagen, elastin and other structural materials.
 Collagens make up 70% of the dermis providing structure and strength.
-Elastin lends elasticity and flexibility, while other materials, including hyaluronic acid, maintain hydration and viscosity.
+Elastin lends elasticity and flexibility, while other materials, including natural product (term forbidden by TGA), maintain hydration and viscosity.
 Blood vessels, lymphatics, immune cells, nerve tissue, hair roots and sweat glands are also found in the dermis.

 The hypodermis is the innermost layer of the skin, which lies beneath the dermis.
 It consists of fat, blood vessels and nerves and serves to cushion and insulate the body.